 Upon a second offense of receiving a confirmed positive drug or alcohol test, a student shall be suspended from extracurricular activity for 42 calendar days following the date the student and parent are notified of the test results.
-Additionally, the student shall be required to complete eight hours of drug counseling and submit signed documentation of completion from a Districtapproved, accredited, certified drug counseling entity.
-During the period of suspension, the student shall not be permitted to participate in practices outside the scheduled school day.
-The student may remain in class and participate to earn credit.
+Additionally, the student shall be required to complete eight hours of drug counseling and submit signed documentation of completion from a district-approved, accredited, certified drug counseling entity.
+During the suspension period, the student shall not be permitted to participate in practices and/or extracurricular activities outside the scheduled school day, including extracurricular award banquets, performances, etc. The student may remain in class and participate to earn credit.
 The student shall lose all leadership titles and be removed from all leadership positions held at the time of suspension.
 If the student commits no further drug/alcohol or other serious offenses, the suspension from leadership titles will be reviewed after two calendar years.
-If tryouts are held during the time of the student's suspension, the student shall not be eligible for the activity for which the tryouts are held.
+If tryouts are held during the student's suspension, the student shall not be eligible for the activity for which the tryouts are held.
 If the student wishes to return to participation in extracurricular activities, he/she must be retested for the remainder of their high school career (all random test dates).